hpe-dev-incubator/hpe-dev-portal/content/blog/infrastructure-as-code-on-hpe-greenlake-using-terraform-–-part-2.md

 ### Use case 4: Please snap this VM

 Here’s one last use case you can try, which consists of snapshotting the VM.
-You should use the following Terraform syntax:
+You can do tis by adding the following Terraform code snippet in your configuration file:

 ```markdown
    snapshot {